Nu Centauri

-Nu Centauri, Latinized from ν Centauri, also named Heng, is a binary star system in the southern constellation of Centaurus.
+Nu Centauri is a binary star system in the southern constellation of Centaurus.
+It has the proper name Heng; Nu Centauri is its Bayer designation, which is Latinized from ν Centauri and abbreviated Nu Cen or ν Cen.
 The combined apparent visual magnitude of the pair is +3.41, making this one of the brightest members of the constellation.
 Based upon parallax measurements made during the Hipparcos mission, this star system is located at a distance of roughly 437 ly from Earth.
 The margin of error for this distance is about 2%, which is enough to give an error in distance of ±10 light years.

 This is a single-lined spectroscopic binary system, which means that the two stellar components have not been individually resolved with a telescope.
 Instead, their orbital motion can be tracked through periodic shifts in the spectrum of the primary.
 The gravitational perturbation of the hidden secondary component upon the primary is causing the latter to first move toward and then away from the Earth, creating Doppler shift changes in the spectrum.
 From these subtle shifts, the orbital elements of the pair can be extracted.
 The pair are orbiting their common center of mass in a circular orbit with a period of only 2.622 days, indicating that they are in a relatively tight orbit.